sorenarchibald/qbiz-parser/README.md

 ```
    query : parent_table AS select
    p[0] = (p[1], p[3])--What is p[0] here?

    parent_table : CREATE TABLE IDENTIFIER
    p[0] = p[3] --Not sure about this too.
 What will be p[3] the select query table within the create table?
 ```

 ## Soren's Answers
 1. Terminals are really the same as tokens.
 When talking about parsing, the objects are described as tokens, but in the context of a grammar, a different terminology is used.
-Terminals are single tokens, such as FROM, WHERE and SELECT; non-terminals are a sequence of tokens, such as IDENTIFIER COMMA IDENTIFIER COMMA IDENTIFIER or just IDENTIFIER, this example could represent the variable length list of column names, in a select statement.
+Terminals are single tokens, such as FROM, WHERE and SELECT; non-terminals are a sequence of tokens, such as *IDENTIFIER COMMA IDENTIFIER COMMA IDENTIFIER* or just *IDENTIFIER*, this example could represent the variable length list of column names, in a select statement.
 Compilers use a finite state machine; a grammar can be represented as a network of states (nodes) -- maybe look at the illustrations on Wikipedia.
    Terminals are flags that signal the end of a series of non-terminals -- such as the variable length of a column list in the select-clause, or variable length of a table list in the from-clause, or variable length of boolean terms in the where-clause.
-Non-terminals can be recursive, such as column_list : IDENTIFIER | column_list COMMA IDENTIFIER.
-Read the previous statement as column_list is a IDENTIFIER or a column_list followed by a column_list then a COMMA then a IDENTIFIER.
+Non-terminals can be recursive, such as column_list :
+   *IDENTIFIER | column_list COMMA IDENTIFIER*.

+   Read the previous statement as column_list is a *IDENTIFIER* or a column_list followed by a column_list then a *COMMA* then a *IDENTIFIER*.

 Now to your examples.
 Terminals and non-terminals are part of a grammar and we could use many different grammars to describe a SQL queries (let's not get distracted here) but let's say I choose to define the following grammar to describe SQL: